DS-100/debugging-guide/visualizations/visualizations.md

 plt.ylabel = "y name"
 plt.title = "graph title"
 ```
 Now, instead of `plt.xlabel`, `plt.ylabel`, and `plt.title` being functions, they are strings.
-Trying to call one of the labelling function using the correct syntax afterwards (ie.` plt.xlabel(“x name”)`) results in a `TypeError: str object is not callable`.
+Trying to call one of the labelling function using the correct syntax in the next few cells (ie.` plt.xlabel(“x name”)`) will result in a `TypeError: str object is not callable`.
 If this happens to you, comb through your notebook and look for places when you used the incorrect syntax.
 After fixing it, [restart your kernel](https://ds100.org/debugging-guide/jupyter101/jupyter101.html#restarting-kernel) and [rerun your cells](https://ds100.org/debugging-guide/jupyter101/jupyter101.html#running-cells).

 ## My `sns.lineplot` has an unwanted shaded region around the solid lines.
 >Note: the following examples are taken from `sns.lineplot`'s [documentation](https://seaborn.pydata.org/generated/seaborn.lineplot.html).